17 February 2021

 There’s a word that keeps us all on the same page, or maybe it makes us think we’re all going in the same direction.
 It’s “value”.
 Over the past 30 years people have been saying it’s at the heart of company objectives – so its people and economy are all about creating value.
-Then we talk about the value destination: for shareholders, clients, community, stakeholder system…but the concept of value is clear and shared.
+Then we talk about the value destination: for shareholders, clients, community, stakeholder system.
+We share a clear concept of value.

 If we skim over the discussion over “what is” value, we know we’ve learn to measure it with a quantitative and universal measure: money.
 Value isn’t money, but money is a measure of it.
 If we think about a country’s Gross Internal Product, it would be difficult to say how it changes each year if we couldn’t measure it in euros or dollars.
 Imagine if we had to measure it in apples, pears, houses, health and schools!
 At the same time, the amount of corresponding money gives us an indicator of the “weight” something carries in terms of quality, durability, desirability and availability.